LacunaOmnibus/MontyLacuna/README.md

 Nothing.

 ## Glossary
+This should all end up somewhere more reasonable than this file eventually.

 - Standard search string
   - Several methods allow you to search for an item by name (a star, an empire, etc).
     Some of these methods allow a "search string" instead of a full name.
 A search string